Greek Chicken Meatball Gyros

 And because we’re using ground chicken, these will fill you up without weighing you down!

-Trust me, these Greek chicken meatball gyros will become yet another delicious Greek meal your whole family will love.
+Trust me, these Greek chicken meatball gyros will become another delicious Greek meal your whole family will love.

 Greek Chicken Meatball Gyros topped with tzatziki.